 Graham oversees a school that is consistently ranked as one of the nation's most prominent programs of its kind in both graduate and undergraduate education.
 The school is one of the largest producers of mechanical and nuclear engineers in the United States, with almost 3,000 undergraduate and graduate students and 115 faculty members.

 Susan Margulies has served as the Wallace H. Coulter Chair of the Coulter Department of Biomedical Engineering at Georgia Tech and Emory University and a Georgia Research Alliance Eminent Scholar in Injury Biomechanics since August 2017.
-Margulies earned her B.S.E in Mechanical and Aerospace Engineering at Princeton University and Ph.D. in Bioengineering from the University of Pennsylvania.
+Margulies earned her B.S.E. in Mechanical and Aerospace Engineering at Princeton University and a Ph.D. in Bioengineering from the University of Pennsylvania.
 After a postdoctoral fellowship and faculty appointment at Mayo Medical School, she joined the faculty at the University of Pennsylvania in 1993.
 Her research focuses on traumatic brain injury in children and ventilator-induced lung injury, focusing on prevention, intervention, and treatments.
 Margulies is a Fellow of the American Institute for Medical and Biological Engineering, the Biomedical Engineering Society, and the American Society of Mechanical Engineers.
 In 2020, she was elected to the National Academy of Engineering and the National Academy of Medicine.

 Edwin Romeijn oversees the nation’s largest industrial engineering program.
 He received his M.S. in econometrics and Ph.D. in operations research from Erasmus University Rotterdam in the Netherlands.
 He previously served as the program director for the Manufacturing Enterprise Systems, Service Enterprise Systems, and Operations Research program at the National Science Foundation, and as professor and Richard C. Wilson Faculty Scholar in the Department of Industrial and Operations Engineering at the University of Michigan.
 He is a Fellow of the Institute of Operations Research and the Management Sciences (INFORMS) and the Institute of Industrial & Systems Engineers (IISE), and a member of the Mathematical Optimization Society (MOS), Society of Industrial and Applied Mathematics (SIAM), and the American Association of Physicists in Medicine (AAPM).